chrontax/bignum/DOCS.md

 Returns the product of its operands using the Karatsuba algorithm.

+If the first operand's used capacity is greater than the second's, the smaller one will be reallocated, similarly in the opposite case.

-In theory this should perform better, however it seems my implementation is not up to par, since `bn_mul`, which uses long multiplication is faster.
+In theory this should perform better, however it seems my implementation is not up to par, since `bn_mul`, which uses long multiplication, is faster.

 ## `bn_fact_karatsuba`